krisaju95/NewsArticleClustering/README.md

 # News Article Clustering
 ## Final Year Project | National Institute of Technology, Calicut
-#### Arjun Krishnamoorthy & Akshay K. Patil | Comp.
-Science & Engg.
+#### *Arjun Krishnamoorthy & Akshay K. Patil | Comp.
+Science & Engg.*

-Semi-supervised learning model to categorize online news articles into genres.
+A Semi-supervised learning model to categorize online news articles into genres.

-Modules included:
+The model creates an initial structure of clusters to be used for classifying any further articles into the specified genres.

 ## Module 1 - Pre-Processing:
-  • Simple model:
+  - Simple model:
     Extract valid words after removal of non-ASCII characters

-  • Advanced Model:
+  - Advanced Model:
     Usage of NER and WordNet libraries.
     Words are tagged with their POS and then categorized into entities like Names, Places, Organizations etc., i.e., proper nouns and common